With this free draped cardigan sewing pattern you can make a cardigan the is adjustable for any size that is perfect for traveling.

-- 1 pkg lite HeatnBond 7/8″*
+- 1 pkg lite HeatnBond 7/8 inch*

 - Tips for Sewing Knit Fabric

 Trim the selvedges off of the edges.

-Match up the raw edges on the sides and starting from the side opposite the fold, the sides with two raw edges, sew with a straight stitch up 20″ at 1/2″ seam allowances.
+Match up the raw edges on the sides and starting from the side opposite the fold, the sides with two raw edges, sew with a straight stitch up 20 inches at 1/2 inch seam allowances.

 Lay the fabric flat with the seams and armholes on each side and the fold at the top.
 Cut a straight line through the very middle from the raw edge and stopping at the fold.

 Where the cut stops, cut a raindrop shape from the top to make the cut one smooth, continuous seam.

 From the front edgestitch next to the band and sew the band seam allowance towards the body of the cardigan.

 Lay out your cardigan and make sure the bottom raw edge is straight.

 Apply the hem tape to the hem per the product’s instructions. *The hem tape is not needed and it is an extra product to buy, but it will make it so you don’t have a wavy hem after sewing it.*

-Sew the hem with a straight stitch at 3/4″.
+Sew the hem with a straight stitch at 3/4 inch.
 Press.